SQL Server Views Interview Questions and Answers

 Views can be used as a mechanism to implement row and column level security.

 Row Level Security:

-For example, I want an end user, to have access only to IT Department employees.
-If I grant him access to the underlying tblEmployees and tblDepartments tables, he will be able to see, every department employees.
+For example, I want an end-user, to have access only to IT Department employees.
+If I grant him access to the underlying tblEmployees and tblDepartments tables, he will be able to see, every department employee.
 To achieve this, I can create a view, which returns only IT Department employees, and grants the user access to the view and not to the underlying table.